DePaul Women Tune Up in Exhibition Finale

 This year was a continuation of last year as Hrynko's two three-pointers gave DePaul a 10-0 lead two minutes into the contest.
 The Blue Demons forced 32 turnovers.

 The Titans won the NCAA Division III national championship last year and their coach, Mia Smith, was named the DIII Coach of the year.
 Smith is also a cancer survivor.

 "[Coach Smith] has has been very courageous and valiant to all of us coaches in her fight, and then to be able to win a national championship last year, that is something pretty impressive," said Bruno.

 - DePaul is now 121-5 in games when scoring 80 points or more.

 - The Blue Demons have now made a three-pointer in 94 consecutive games.

 Melvin Leads DePaul Past Lewis

 By Steve Newhouse

-Sophomore forward Cleveland Melvin poured in 33 points and grabbed eight rebounds to lead the Blue Demons past the Division II Lewis Flyers 70-63.
+Junior forward Cleveland Melvin led the Blue Demons to a 91-74 exhibition romp past the Division II Lewis Flyers on Saturday night.